danfuzz/samizdat/demo/0-019-y-combinator/README.md

 This function is in the "Y combinator family" but is not exactly any of the ones described on that page.
-It is most similar to the Z combinator, which is also known as the "call-by-value Y combinator" and the "applicative-order Y combinator", but this function is not *exactly* the Z combinator.
+It is most similar to the Z combinator, which is also known as the "call-by-value Y combinator" and the "applicative-order Y combinator," but this function is not *exactly* the Z combinator.
 In particular, this version is written such that the wrapper function always gets called directly with the result of a U combinator call.
 It is unclear whether this results